-I just received this from a New Republic newsletter from their QED website written by Rebecca Leber.
-First, Q.E.D, or quod erat demonstrandum, means “which was to be demonstrated” (Free Dictionary) or, more or less, that you’ve proven your point.
+I JUST RECEIVED THIS from a New Republic newsletter from their QED website written by Rebecca Leber.
+First, Q.E.D, or quod erat demonstrandum, means “which was to be demonstrated” or, more or less, that you’ve proven your point.
 Second, a meme is “unit of cultural information, such as a cultural practice or idea, that is transmitted verbally or by repeated action from one mind to another.”
-(Free Dictionary)
+1

-I am posting this here so that the next time you favorite Republican uncle comes over for Thanksgiving or Christmas dinner and brings this up in conversation you will have some facts at hand . . .
+I am posting this here so that the next time you favorite Rep*blican uncle comes over for Thanksgiving or Christmas dinner and brings this up in conversation you will have some facts at hand:

 “Whenever I write about climate change, deniers quickly respond that I have it all wrong.
 Global warming actually stopped over a decade ago, they say.
 Sometimes they even supply a chart.
 Yesterday, I wrote about why this argument is completely wrong and why this myth persists (“The Right-Wing Press’ New Climate Change Lie”).
 I cited a NASA scientist in my defense.